lubkomir/LBS_employees/README.md

 Tableau dashbord crated with following queries on slightly modded dateset and focusing on data from year 1990

-1. newcomers for each year
+1. newcomers for each year (added to runnig total)
 2. dfg
 3. dfga
 4. sfa